Furloughing - Guidance for Staff on the Coronavirus Job Retention Scheme (CJRS)

 The University will adopt the following process to identify any posts filled by staff on an hourly-paid contract where the CJRS could apply:

-Heads of Departments and HR Business Partners will identify if there are any hourly-paid staff in each department for whom there would have been an ongoing requirement / obligation to work through the furlough period (or would have been were it not for coronavirus) and who meet the requirements of the CJRS.
-This assessment process is taking place between 23 April and 30 April 2020.
+Heads of Departments and HR Business Partners have identified if there are any hourly-paid staff in each department for whom there would have been an ongoing requirement / obligation to work through the furlough period (or would have been were it not for coronavirus) and who meet the requirements of the CJRS.
+This assessment process was completed on 30 April 2020.

 Those identified will then be considered for furlough following a similar process as that for staff on substantive contracts (as above) and informed by an emailed variation statement where confirmed as furloughed.